dpmland/dpm/README.md

   tools for a better development with Deno.

-- **uninstall || clean**: Here you can uninstall the dependencies from the _dpm_imports.json_ file and if you want remove one or many of this deps can you do it!
+- **uninstall || clean**: Here you can uninstall the dependencies from the _import_map.json_ file and if you want remove one or many of this deps can you do it!

 - **install || add**: If you want use external packages and dependencies can you